dotn8/git-untracker/README.md

 In other words, `git` will not overwrite your local changes; it will force you to resolve the conflict.

+### Should I use Windows-style paths or Unix-style paths in `.gituntrack`?

+You can use either.

 ## Pitfalls

 1. Right now the `.gituntrack` file must be in the repository root.